 The best way to help your kids develop healthy habits for life is to be a good role model.
 Research suggests that active children have active parents.
 If you make physical activity a priority and try hard to maintain a healthy diet, including plenty of calcium, chances are your positive lifestyle will “rub off” on them along the way.
 Here are some things you can do:

 - Be a role model.
-Drink milk with meals, eat calcium-rich snacks, and get plenty of weight-bearing exercise.
+Drink milk with meals, eat calcium-rich snacks, and get plenty of weight-bearing and resistance exercise.
 Don't smoke.

 - Incorporate calcium-rich foods into family meals.

 - Serve fat-free or low-fat milk with meals and snacks.